-By train the journey from Nakhon Si Thammarat to Hua Hin is scheduled to take slightly over 11 hours with all trains arriving after midnight.
+By train the journey from Nakhon Si Thammarat to Hua Hin is scheduled to take over 10 hours with all trains arriving after midnight.

-There are two direct train services a day from Nakhon Si Thammarat to Hua Hin.
+There is currently 1 train service a day from Nakhon Si Thammarat to Hua Hin.

 Use the Search Box below to find your tickets from Nakhon Si Thammarat to Hua Hin: